 Once all applications are evaluated, they will be ranked based on score and then by cost, and that ranking will be used to determine an Extremely High-Cost Threshold (EHCT).
-Upon EHCT development, NBO will select the appropriate mix of priority broadband projects, non-priority broadband projects and non-reliable broadband projects to achieve universal broadband service coverage.
+Upon EHCT development, NBO will select the appropriate mix of priority broadband projects, nonpriority broadband projects, and non-reliable broadband projects to achieve universal broadband service coverage.
 Priority will be given to unserved locations, then underserved locations, and then qualifying CAIs.
-It is anticipated that the state's NNBEAD funding will be exhausted before Nebraska is able to deploy reliable broadband service to all unserved, underserved, and eligible CAIs.
-Therefore, non-reliable broadband projects have been included in the project mix.
+It is anticipated that the state's NBEAD funding will be exhausted before Nebraska is able to deploy reliable broadband service to all unserved, underserved, and eligible CAIs.
+Therefore, non-reliable broadband projects may be included.
+The non-reliable broadband projects may be submitted as part of Other Last-Mile Broadband Projects.

-A list of recommendations for NNBEAD funding will be created and shared with Nebraska's state leadership.
-Conditionally approved awards from Nebraska leadership will be submitted to the NTIA.
-Once approved by the NTIA, NBO will publish the list of funded projects on its website and issue a press release.
+A list of provisionally selected subgrantees for NBEAD funding will be created and shared with Nebraska's state leadership.
+Provisionally selected subgrantees from Nebraska leadership will be submitted to NTIA.
+Once approved by NTIA, NBO will publish the list of funded projects on its website and issue a press release.